henryaddison/what-is-github/slides.md

 In theory everyone could push and pull from each other’s laptops but…
 * hard to connect over the Internet to a laptop (might not be switched on or online)
-* whose laptop is used by a server wanting a copy of the code
+* whose laptop is used by one of our servers wanting a copy of the code? what if there are changes on it not yet ready to go?

 --